Ninja Foodi or Instant Pot Turkey Breast + Gravy

 NOTE: With the exception of yogurt, ANYTHING made in an Instant Pot can be made in the Ninja Foodi by following the exact same steps as the buttons/controls are all very similar.
 But if you make something in the Foodi that calls for a crisp right in the same device and you wish to do the same with something cooked in an Instant Pot, you’ll just need to transfer the contents from the Instant Pot to an oven or air fryer to crisp for a few moments at the end.

-- Unwrap the thawed turkey from the package and remove anything that may have come inside it from the cavity (like a turkey thermometer).
+- Unwrap the thawed turkey from the package and remove anything that may be in the cavity (like a turkey thermometer).
 Rinse the turkey breast well under warm water and pat dry and set on a place

 - Mix together the olive oil, paprika (if using), rubbed sage, thyme, tarragon, seasoned salt, black pepper and crushed garlic in a mixing bowl.
 Use a silicone brush to brush it all over the turkey breast

 - Place trivet inside the pot, pour in the broth and carefully lay in the turkey breast, breast side-up.
 Add the onions, carrots and celery around the side of the turkey breast (really stuff them in there to the sides of the turkey the best you can)